VisLab/EEG-HDF5-Tools/java/README.md

 ```

 ##Example 2
-You could avoid stepping through all the groups, use the `find` methods to
+You could avoid stepping through all the groups, and use the `find` methods to
 search for Group or Dataset with a specific name.

 ```java